 Our three-hour Notre Dame tour will unveil the tenets of the medieval Gothic architectural style, known for its soaring vaults, flying buttresses, intricate stonework, and shimmering expanses of stained-glass.
-Accompanied by a medievalist or art historian, we’ll explore Île de la Cité, the city's central island, and its surroundings to encounter the principal masterpieces of Gothic Paris: the majestic Church of Saint-Séverin, the famous Notre-Dame Cathedral, the Sainte-Chapelle, the Conciergerie, the Saint-Jacques Tower—the only remaining vestige of the church of Saint-Jacques-le-Majeur (Saint James The Great).
+Accompanied by a medievalist, historian or art historian, we’ll explore Île de la Cité, the city's central island, and its surroundings to encounter the principal masterpieces of Gothic Paris: the majestic Church of Saint-Séverin, the famous Notre-Dame Cathedral (exterior only), the Sainte-Chapelle, the Conciergerie, the Saint-Jacques Tower—the only remaining vestige of the church of Saint-Jacques-le-Majeur (Saint James The Great).

-Does this tour include climbing the bell towers of Notre Dame and/or a visit of the interior?
+Does this tour include climbing the bell towers of Notre Dame and/or a visit to the interior?
 Will we be visiting the crypt as well?

 Our tour does not include the towers or the interior of the Notre Dame cathedral.
-The Archeological crypt is not included in the tour either, but your expert guide can direct you to the ticket office following the tour.
+The Archeological crypt is not included in the tour either.

 Does this tour include climbing the Saint-Jacques Tower?

 No!
 But your expert guide can help you purchase your ticket at the end of the tour if you'd like to climb the tour on your own.

 Sainte-Chapelle is wheelchair accessible, but the Conciergerie is not.
 Please contact us with any questions; we are also happy to design a private, customized tour for visitors with mobility concerns.